Many things have changed since late 2013 when I authored this. For a version of this article that takes into account VFS and Covid-19 click here.

 I received a one-year stay visa just a few weeks ago so this is not just a chronicle of how I did it for the edification and amusement of my friends and family — it’s also a how-to for those of you who are US citizens who want to follow in my footsteps to successfully obtain a visa and can’t get any of the visas I listed above.

-2. One passport sized photo which will go onto the application form.
+- One passport-sized photo which will go onto the application form.
 You need to make sure it’s against a white background, captures your full face, has no glasses or hat, and has your mouth closed.
 Don’t smile!

-5. Status in the US: A simple statement saying “I am a citizen of the United States.”
+- Status in the US.
+A simple statement saying “I am a citizen of the United States.”

-6 Letter explaining what you intend on doing in France.
-I wrote a one paragraph statement that said I was planning to visit France and learn about it and perhaps write about it.
+- Letter explaining what you intend on doing in France.
+I wrote a one-paragraph statement that said I was planning to visit France and learn about it and perhaps write about it.

-7. Notarized Letter promising not to work in France.
-I wrote a one paragraph statement in which I stated that I would not be working for any French companies during my stay.
+- Notarized Letter promising not to work in France.
+I wrote a one-paragraph statement in which I stated that I would not be working for any French companies during my stay.

-13. Proof of accommodation in France.
+- Proof of accommodation in France.
 I initially presented them with an email from my landlady.
-This would be rejected and a copy of her passport as well as her utility bill was asked for.
+This would be rejected and a copy of her passport, as well as her utility bill, was asked for.
 Have those on hand to skip my delay.

-16. A self-addressed prepaid EXPRESS MAIL envelope.
-Absolutely no UPS, Fedex, etc. Good ol’ US MAIL.
+- A self-addressed prepaid EXPRESS MAIL envelope.
+Absolutely no UPS, FedEx, etc. Good ol’ US MAIL.

 Did you do all that?
 Good.
 You’re still not done.

-Now you have to make an appointment in their system.
+Now you have to make an appointment in their system after you’ve gone through the France Visas visa wizard.
 The French are not known for their amazing websites and often this link will not work, or be wonky.
 Be patient.
 Switch browsers.
 Keep trying.
-At some point you will get to the appointment system.
+At some point, you will get to the appointment system.
 Make an appointment.
 Keeping in mind that processing time can take up to one month, I would recommend that you have your appointment no later than 60 days before departure.
 Despite the fact that I submitted my application at perhaps the earliest possible date, I was still incredibly nervous and stressed as the back-and-forth commenced.
 I wouldn’t wish it on you.

 I had no other business in Chicago the weekend I planned for my visa so I simply scheduled a flight up for Friday morning (my appointment was at noon) and a flight back Sunday morning.
 I got a rental car so that I would be in complete control of my destiny on Friday.
 Didn’t want to take any chances.